hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/reference/terminology/index.md

 { /* any or all record properties */ }
 ```

 HHDataList displays a page of expanded records differently depending on whether the underlying *getRecords* operation possesses record parity.
 If so, HHDataList, through a single call to *getRecords*, obtains all the data it needs to display a page of expanded records.
-If not, HHDataList calls *getRecords* to return an array of barebones records, and then *getRecord* for each record in the array to return a rich set of properties for the record.
+If not, HHDataList calls *getRecords* to return an array of barebones records, and then it calls *getRecord* for each record in the array to return and display record properties.

 # REST API